400 Sefton Council jobs in the United Kingdom

 Qualifications:

-• Strong understanding of social care principles, legislation, and safeguarding procedures.
+• A strong understanding of care planning, assessment, and safeguarding principles.

-• Ability to work effectively and autonomously in a remote environment.
+• Ability to work independently and proactively in a remote environment.

 This advertiser has chosen not to accept applicants from your region.